CodeDefenders/CodeDefenders/README.md

 <user username="<MY_ADMIN_USER>" password="<MY_ADMIN_PWD>" roles="manager-gui"/>
 ```

-All the configuration and privileged features are accessible under the `admin` page.
+All system configuration and privileged features are accessible for admin users under the `/admin` page.
 Configurations are organized in three groups:

-* Game management.
-This allows admin users to create bulk games for an entire class, distribute students among the games, and assign roles to students.
+* Game management: Create bulk games for an entire class, distribute students among the games, and assign roles to students.
-* User management.
-This allows admin users to check and update users settings, and forcefully reset passwords.
+* User management: Check and update users settings, and forcefully reset passwords.
-* System settings.
-This allows admin users to customize the technical aspects of Code Defenders and include several advanced settings.
+* System settings: Customize technical aspects of Code Defenders and include several advanced settings.

 ## Build and Deployment